Powhatan inherited authority over six tribes when he was living at the town where he was born, also known as Powhatan

 In 1609, John Smith dispersed the colonists and arranged for some to live at the Fall Line on the James River.
 The Third Supply ships had arrived in late summer with too many new colonists and too little food.
 By spreading out from Jamestown, Smith hoped the colonists could forage and trade for food more successfully.
 He also sought to disperse rival leaders who sought to replace Smith as president of the council, but lacked official authority since the Sea Venture with the new deputy governor had not arrived.

 Francis West took a group upstream to the falls.
-He settled on the flood plain, and the efforts to trade/steal food from Parahunt led to conflict.
-John Smith arrived and negotiated a settlement, buying the town site in the package.
-That separated the Native Americans and the colonists further, and enabled the English to live at a higher elevation with less risk of flood.
+He settled on the flood plain, and the efforts to trade/steal food from Parahunt in the nearby town of Powhatan led to conflict.
+John Smith arrived and negotiated a settlement, buying the Native American town site in the package.
+Purchasing the town site was intended to separate the Native Americans and the colonists, and would have enabled the English to live at a higher elevation with less risk of flood.

-As soon as Smith sailed back downstream, the colonists chose to return to their old site on the flood plain.
-Smith returned again and arranged for a peace, but it was only temporary.
-On his journey back to Jamestown, his bag of gunpowder exploded and he was too seriously wounded to deal with Francis West's intransigence any longer.
+However, as soon as Smith sailed back downstream the colonists led by Francis West chose to return to their old encampment on the flood plain.
+Smith returned again and arranged for another peace, but it was only temporary.
+On his journey back to Jamestown, the bag of gunpowder on Smith's leg exploded.
+He was too seriously wounded to deal with Francis West's intransigence any longer.

-Smith sailed home to England, and Francis West and his men soon returned back to Jamestown.
+Smith sailed home to England to recover, and never returned to Virginia.
+Francis West and his men soon moved back to Jamestown.
 Parahunt was left in control of the site where Powhatan was born.3

 by 1670, the former town of Powhatan was no longer named on a map